 I remember being a kid and purposely not using the last few ice cubes in the ice cube tray.
 The last one to take the last ice cube, was the one to fill it up.
 It wasn’t the filling it up that was tricky, it was trying to walk it back the freezer with out spilling the water everywhere!
 I know, I am probably dating myself, because now I don’t know anyone that uses ice cube trays.
-Except a few of my chef friends… and they have totally changed the way I look at those little annoying plastic trays!
-I can’t wait to share!
+Except a few of my chef friends… and they have totally changed the way I look at those little annoying plastic things.
+I can’t wait to share these ways to use ice cube trays!

 Ice cubes are no longer frozen bits of ice to me.
 I don’t just use them to make my room temp water cold or to soothe aches and pains.
 I have recently been introduced to a variety of ways that ice cube trays can transform multiple liquids (and even solids) into fun kitchen hacks!
 Oh, and don’t stay stuck on the plain old boring square ice cube trays.. with these ideas below you can get creative and find fun shapes and different sizes.
 Get ready for your mind to be blown!